V-i-a-c-h-e-s-l-a-v/sapper/README.md

 # sapper
-This project has set up for studying purpose only.
+This project is set up for studying purposes only.